Open education

 Open Educational Resources (OER) can encompass a variety of materials, including textbooks, syllabi, course modules, videos, assessment tools, and more.

-Our initiative also supports Open pedagogy, the practice of leveraging OER to foster equitable and active learning experiences that engage students as active creators of information, leading to improved engagement and academic success.
+Our initiative also supports open pedagogy, the practice of leveraging OER to foster learning experiences that reach every student and invite them to become active creators of knowledge, leading to improved engagement and academic success.

 Why does this matter?